whackengine/whack/Notebook/ideas.md

 Scale either the entire application or a component using the letterbox method.

-## sw.gfx.\*
+## whack.gfx.\*

 2D display list implemented using PIXI.js.
-Implement sw.gfx.\* as an optional package in the SkyWhack registry.
+Implement whack.gfx.\* as an optional package in the Whack registry.

 - DisplayObject (contains zero or more child display objects)
   - Bitmap
   - Shape
   - TextArea

-## sw.gfx3d.\*
+## whack.gfx3d.\*

 3D display implemented using THREE.js.
-Implement sw.gfx3d.\* as an optional package in the SkyWhack registry.
+Implement whack.gfx3d.\* as an optional package in the Whack registry.

 ## foam